 The Bard New Orleans Exchange (BNOE) is one of the longest running TLS projects at Bard.
 Since 2005, students have been going down to NOLA for 5 weeks in the summer and 3 weeks each winter to work for various causes.

 In its birth, the project focused on the rebuilding of schools and running summer programs for students.
 Recently, the program has taken a turn to focus on criminal justice reform in the most incarcerated city in the U.S. (and the world); Louisiana has the highest incarceration rate in the country, and New Orleans more specifically has the highest rate within the state.

-While on campus, BNOE members and allies facilitate anti-mass incarceration and general criminal justice reform action from which Bard students can learn and participate in such as informative panels and fundraising initiatives.
+While on campus, BNOE members and allies facilitate anti-mass incarceration and general criminal justice reform actions which Bard students can learn from and participate in such as informative panels, fundraising initiatives, and movie screenings.

 Club Officers Madeline Firkser